ryrob30/mobile-services.en/help/using/faq-mobile.md

 ### What are Lifecycle Metrics?

 Lifecycle Metrics are "out-of-the-box" metrics that are automatically collected when the SDK is first implemented in your app.
-For more information, see [Lifecycle Metrics](Android)[/help/android/metrics.md) and [Lifecycle Metrics (iOS)](/help/ios/metrics.md).
+For more information, see [Lifecycle Metrics (Android)](/help/android/metrics.md) and [Lifecycle Metrics (iOS)](/help/ios/metrics.md).

 ### How can I troubleshoot processing rules?